pontazaricardo/OpenGL_Shadings/README.md

 ## 3D models

 In the */main/MultiShader/models* folder, there are 15 **tri** models, but by default only 4 are loaded in the code.
-If you want to add extra ones, you need to first add extra variables
+If you want to add extra ones, you need to first (in the **main.cpp** file) add extra variables

 ```c++
 TRIModel csieModel,ballModel,f18Model,csieB1;